 David B. Flint, B.Sc.

-In 2011, Flint began working in Sawakuchi’s lab at Carleton University, Ottawa, Canada, where he completed his undergraduate research project on the characterization of Al2O3:C OSLDs.
+In 2011, David F began working in Sawakuchi’s lab at Carleton University, Ottawa, Canada, where he completed his undergraduate research project on the characterization of Al2O3:C OSLDs.
 Flint continued his work on the OSL project as a research assistant in Sawakuchi’s lab in the summer of 2012.
 Flint received his B.Sc. in Physics and Chemistry with a minor in Mathematics from Carleton University in the spring of 2013.
 He worked as a research assistant at MD Anderson from May 2013 to May 2014.
-He is currently a 1st year predoctoral graduate student in Medical Physics at the University of Texas Houston Graduate School of Biomedical Sciences.
-The current focus of his research is in the application of fluorescence nuclear track detectors (FNTDs) in live-cell imaging using confocal microscopy.
+He is currently a doctoral graduate student in Medical Physics at the University of Texas Houston Graduate School of Biomedical Sciences.
+The current focus of his research is particle therapy biology.

 - Daniel O'Brien, Postdoctoral Fellow from 2015-2018.
 Physicist at Elekta Inc.

 - Dhanatcha Sadetaporn, Rice University Undergrad Student from 2015-2017.
 Medical Student